learnk8s/learnk8s.io/src/troubleshooting/content.md

-**TL;DR:** here's a diagram to help you debug your deployments in Kubernetes.
+**TL;DR:** here's a diagram to help you debug your deployments in Kubernetes (and you can [download it in the PDF version here](troubleshooting-kubernetes.pdf)).

 ![Flow chart to debug deployments in Kubernetes](diagram.png)

 When you wish to deploy an application in Kubernetes, you usually define three components:

-- a Deployment — which is a recipe for creating copies of your application called Pods
+- a **Deployment** — which is a recipe for creating copies of your application called Pods
-- a Service — an internal load balancer that routes the traffic to Pods
+- a **Service** — an internal load balancer that routes the traffic to Pods
-- an Ingress — a description of how the traffic should flow from outside the cluster to your Service.
+- an **Ingress** — a description of how the traffic should flow from outside the cluster to your Service.

 Here's a quick visual recap.